hyperledger-archives/grid/docs/source/transaction_family_specifications/grid_track_and_trace_family_specification.rst

 When an Agent creates a Record, the Record is initialized with that Agent as both owner and custodian.
-Any Properties required of the Record by its RecordType must have initial values provided.
+Any Properties required of the Record by its Schema must have initial values provided.

 .. code-block:: protobuf

-   message PropertyValue {
-       // The name of the property being set string name = 1;
-       PropertySchema.DataType data_type = 2;

-       // The type-specific value to initialize or update a Property.
-Only
-       // one of these fields should be used, and it should match the type
-       // specified for this Property in the RecordType. bytes bytes_value = 11;
-       string string_value = 12;
-       sint64 int_value = 13;
-       float float_value = 14;
-       Location location_value = 15;
-   }

     message CreateRecordAction {
         // The natural key of the Record string record_id = 1;

-       // The name of the RecordType this Record belongs to string record_type = 2;
+        // The name of the Schema this Record belongs to string schema = 2;

         repeated PropertyValue properties = 3;
     }

 A CreateRecord transaction is invalid if one of the following conditions occurs:

-- The signer is not registered as an Agent.
+- The signer is not registered as a Pike Agent.
 - The identifier is the empty string.
 - The identifier belongs to an existing Record.
-- A valid RecordType is not specified.
+- A valid Schema is not specified.
-- Initial values are not provided for all of the Properties specified as required by the RecordType.
+- Initial values are not provided for all of the Properties specified as required by the Schema.
 - Initial values of the wrong type are provided.